A linearization map for genuine equivariant algebraic $K$-theory: Proof of

-This appendix is devoted to the proofs \cref{MMProp4.6} and \cref{spectral Mackey functor}.
+This appendix is devoted to the proof \cref{MMProp4.6}.
 We assume that all of our $G$-sets come equipped with a choice of total ordering, but we do not require morphisms of $G$-sets to respect this ordering.

 \begin{lemma}[{\cite[Definition 4.3]{malkiewich/merling:2016}}] The category of totally ordered $G$-sets admits choices of coproducts, products, and pullbacks which are associative. \end{lemma}

 We now recall the construction, due to \cite{GuillouMay:2011} and \cite{malkiewich/merling:2016}, of a $2$-category $\mathbb{B}^G$ which serves as a domain for our categorical Mackey functors.
 The objects of $\mathbb{B}^G$ are the subgroups of $G$.
 For any two subgroups $K,H\leq G$, let $S_{H,K}$ denote the category of finite $G$-sets over $G/H\times G/ K$.
 The objects of $S_{H,K}$ can be thought of as spans of $G$-equivariant morphisms